kubermatic/kubecarrier/docs/basics/architecture.md

 ### Catapult

-A `Catapult` instance is automatically created when a `CustomResourceDiscovery` instance was able to discover a CustomResource from a service cluster and the CRD was successfully established within the managements api machinery.
+A `Catapult` instance is automatically created when a `CustomResourceDiscovery` instance was able to discover a CustomResource from a service cluster and the CRD was successfully established within the management cluster's api machinery.

-Each `Catapult` instance is responsible for reconciling one `CustomResourceDefinition` type from the management to a service cluster.
+Each `Catapult` instance is responsible for reconciling one `CustomResourceDefinition` type from the management cluster to a service cluster.

 ### Elevator